Virginia Conventions: Fifth Revolutionary convention (1776)

 By the new year of 1776, George Washington, a delegate in the Virginia Convention and in the Continental Congress, had been appointed in Philadelphia from the First Continental Congress as commander of Continental troops surrounding Boston.
-Virginia patriots had defeated an advancing British expeditionary force at the Battle of Great Bridge southeast of Norfolk in December.
+Virginia patriots had defeated an advancing British force at the Battle of Great Bridge southeast of Norfolk in December.

 The newly elected Fifth Convention met in Williamsburg from May 6 to July 5, 1776.
 It elected Edmund Pendleton its presiding officer after his return as president of the First Continental Congress in Philadelphia.
 There were three parties in the Fifth Convention.
 The first was mainly made up of wealthy planters, including Robert Carter Nicholas Sr. The second party was made up of the more intellectual types.
 These included the older generation of George Mason, George Wythe, Edmund Pendleton, and the younger Thomas Jefferson and James Madison.
 The third party was a minority of young men mainly from western Virginia.
 This party was led by Patrick Henry and included "radicals" who had supported independence earlier than 1775.

 On May 15, the Convention declared that the government of Virginia as "formerly exercised" by King George in Parliament was "totally dissolved".
 The Convention adopted a set of three resolutions: one calling for a declaration of rights for Virginia, one calling for the establishment of a republican constitution, and a third calling for federal relations with whichever other colonies would have them and alliances with whichever foreign countries would have them.
 It also instructed its delegates to the Continental Congress in Philadelphia to declare independence.

 On June 7, Richard Henry Lee, one of Virginia's delegates to Congress, carried out the instructions to propose independence in the language the convention had commanded him to use: that "these colonies are, and of right ought to be, free and independent states."
 The resolution was followed in Congress by the adoption of the American Declaration of Independence, which reflected its ideas.

 The convention amended, and on June 12 adopted, George Mason's Declaration of Rights, a precursor to the United States Bill of Rights.
 On June 29, the convention approved the first Constitution of Virginia.
 The convention chose Patrick Henry as the first governor of the new Commonwealth of Virginia, and he was inaugurated on June 29, 1776.
 Thus, Virginia had a functioning republican constitution before July 4, 1776.